bbauska/W3Cx-2of5/README.md

 aspects of your Web page.
 We'll introduce the syntax of CSS, how to include it with your pages, and get you started with some basic properties and concepts.
-Note that we'll explore how to use CSS to layout your page during the last week of this course.
+Note that we'll explore how to use CSS to layout your page during the last week of this course.</li>

 <!------------------------------------------------------------------------------------------------>
 <!--------------------------------------- 04. laptop (02) ---------------------------------------->